 Park and recreation agencies across the country recognize that children today are spending less time outdoors in nature than ever before.
-Because of this, they are signing on to the 10 Million Kids Outdoors campaign through the National Wildlife Federation and NRPA.

 At the same time agency budgets are shrinking rapidly, making the goal of engaging more children in the outdoors an even larger challenge.
 How do you reconcile the two?
 Well, park and recreation agencies certainly do not lack for creativity when it comes to finding solutions to help improve their communities especially when it comes to children and nature.